JaviGCK/JaviGCK/README.md

 </p>

 <p>
-  Learning is my fuel for personal growth, and I'm currently expanding my skills in Full Stack development at AIT.
-There's always something new to learn, and I embrace the challenge of continuous improvement.
+  Learning is my fuel for personal growth, and I'm currently expanding my skills in Full Stack development at <a href"https://assemblerinstitute.com/">AIT.</a> There's always something new to learn, and I embrace the challenge of continuous improvement.
 </p>

 <div align="center">